CHN-beta/ovito/doc/manual/reference/file_formats/input/lammps_data.rst

 The reader loads a complete :ref:`particles <scene_objects.particles>` model including topological information (:ref:`bonds <scene_objects.bonds>`, angles, dihedrals, impropers) if present.

-OVITO maintains the original order in which atoms, bonds, etc. are listed in the data file.
+OVITO maintains atoms in the order in which they are stored in the data file.
-The unique atom IDs are used to identify individual atoms in different trajectory frames.
+The unique ID assoaciated with each atom is used to identify individual atoms in different trajectory frames even if the storage order changes during the simulation.
 If an ordered atoms list is desired, the data file reader provides a user option making it sort the atoms by ID during import (``sort_particles=True`` keyword parameter in Python, see below).